wearscript/wearscript-playground/README.md

 grunt test:e2e
 ```

-If you run into errors please ensure you have gconf and chromedrive installed globally
+If you run into errors please ensure you have gconf and chromedriver installed globally
 ```bash
 sudo npm install -g chromedriver sudo apt-get install gconf